 Boynton's other volumes include From Dead of Night to End of Day (2005), coedited with Isabelle Cochelin, Musical Childhoods and the Cultures of Youth (2006), coedited with Roe-Min Kok; and Young Choristers, 650-1700 (2008), coedited with Eric Rice.
 She has published articles in The Journal of the American Musicological Society, Speculum, Viator, Traditio, and other musicology and medieval studies journals, as well as in numerous edited volumes (for a listing see the CV linked on the right).

-Professor Boynton co-chairs the Columbia University Seminar on Medieval Studies, and serves on the Advisory Board of The University Seminars.
-With Isabelle Cochelin (University of Toronto), Boynton is general editor of the interdisciplinary series Disciplina Monastica: Studies on Medieval Monastic Life/Etudes sur la vie monastique au moyen age (Brepols Publishers).
-She serves on the editorial boards of the Journal of Medieval Iberian Studies and The Journal of Musicology.
+With Isabelle Cochelin (University of Toronto), Boynton is a general editor of the interdisciplinary series Disciplina Monastica: Studies on Medieval Monastic Life/Etudes sur la vie monastique au moyen age (Brepols Publishers), in which 12 volumes have appeared to date. in 2018 she and Diane J. Reilly will become the coeditors of the medieval art history journal Gesta.
+Boynton serves on the editorial boards of the Journal of Medieval Iberian Studies and The Journal of Musicology.
+For 10 years Professor Boynton chaired the Columbia University Seminar on Medieval Studies; she serves on the Advisory Board of The University Seminars.

 The Practice of the Bible in the Middle Ages: Production, Reception, and Performance in Western Christianity